makyo/drab-makyo.com/cv.md

 :   Fairview High School - 2000-2004

     * Focused on choral music through five different choirs
-    * Helped lead sound production with Jared Sanusi during choral and pops concerts
+    * Helped lead sound production during choral and pops concerts
     * Managed the student-run web server and school website as part of a team of other students under the direction of a staff coordinator
     * Co-facilitated a student group exploring world philosophies and religions